axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng.conf.5.md

         Identifier of the object: A unique name identifying the object.
 When using a reserved word as an identifier, enclose the identifier in quotation marks (`""`).

-        All identifiers, attributes, and any other strings used in the {{% param "product.ose" %}} configuration file are case sensitive.
+        All identifiers, attributes, and any other strings used in the {{% param "product.abbrev" %}} configuration file are case sensitive.

         {{% alert title="Note" color="info" %}}